 Hamburg’s relationship with St. Pauli is complex.
 Its raw (and sometimes raunchy) edge stands in contrast with the image the rest of the city exudes, yet is an integral part of what makes Hamburg the much-loved city it is.
 New buildings and renovations compete with the thousands of residents who fight to keep the character of their colorful neighborhood.
 St. Pauli draws millions of visitors a year and makes a massive contribution to the economy and fame of the city.
 Take a look beyond the tabloid headlines and you’ll find a living community struggling to defend its identity and dignity in the face of poverty and property developers.

-This 2.5-hour walking tour uses public transport to make the most of the sights and leave a smaller carbon footprint.
 See the most famous (and hardest-working) police station in Germany and hear the wild stories behind the town where the Beatles learned much more than how to play music.

 *Average tour length.
 The independent guides with whom we work have your best interests in mind; while the tour usually includes the sites and stories above and lasts this long, your tour may vary depending on what your guide thinks is best for your group!

 This 2.5-hour* walking tour covers the main sites & stories of the Reeperbahn and St. Pauli, including:

 - St. Pauli football club

 - Germany’s biggest red light district: Herbertstraße & Große Freiheit